 - This contraction should cause the multifidus muscle to bulge under your fingers.

-- Hold this for 3 seconds, and repeat 10 times on each side.
+- Hold this for three seconds, and repeat 10 times on each side.

-- Sit on the ground with your legs stretched directly in front of you, toes pointed towards the ceiling.
+- Sit on the ground with your legs stretched directly in front of you, toes pointed toward the ceiling.

 - Slowly lean forward and reach for your toes.
 Don’t worry if you can’t touch your feet — just reach until you feel a stretch down the back of your legs.

-- Hold for 30 seconds and repeat 3 times, trying to get a little further each time.
+- Hold for 30 seconds and repeat three times, trying to get a little further each time.

 Conservative treatments of spondylolisthesis, like pain medication and exercise, are preferred over surgery.
-A 2013 systematic review in Sports Physical Therapy identified multiple studies that found exercise to be beneficial to patients with spondylolisthesis, and resulted in improvements in pain and function with mild to moderate conditions.
+A 2013 systematic review in identified multiple studies that found exercise to be beneficial to people with spondylolisthesis, and resulted in improvements in pain and function with mild to moderate conditions.